tiglearner/hello-world/README.md

 # Hello, world!
-Basic public repository.

-This repository was constructed to share ideas, thoughts, and discussions concerning code and software development on behalf of tiglearner.
-All work disclosed and published here shoulf be open-source.
+This is a basic public repository by tiglearner to share ideas, thoughts, and discussions concerning code and software development.
+All work disclosed and published here should be open-source.